Ballston–Hunting Point Line

-The Hunting Point–Ballston Line, designated as Route 10B, is a daily bus route operated by the Washington Metropolitan Area Transit Authority between Hunting Point and Ballston–MU station of the Orange and Silver lines of the Washington Metro.
+The Ballston–Hunting Point Line, designated as Route A12, is a daily bus route operated by the Washington Metropolitan Area Transit Authority between Hunting Point and Ballston–MU station of the Orange and Silver lines of the Washington Metro.
 This line provides service within the neighborhoods in Fairfax County, Alexandria, and Arlington County.
 Alongside the neighborhoods, it also brings service through the marketplace, businesses, and offices within the counties.

-Route description and service
+Route and service

-The 10B operates from Four Mile Run Division 7 days a week.
-The 10B operates between Hunting Point and Ballston station via Mount Vernon Avenue, Washington Street, Walter Reed Drive, and Glebe Road.
-The 10B runs through the neighborhoods in the City of Alexandria, such as Arlandia and Old Town, within Mount Vernon Avenue.
-The 10B also runs through the neighborhoods in Arlington County, such as Ballston, Buckingham, Arlington Heights, Shirlington, and Avalon Bay.
-Within the neighborhoods, the 10B runs through marketplaces, businesses and offices in the City of Alexandria and Arlington County.
+The A12 operates from Four Mile Run Division 7 days a week.
+The A12 operates between Hunting Point and Ballston station via Mount Vernon Avenue, Washington Street, Walter Reed Drive, and Glebe Road.
+The A12 runs through the neighborhoods in the City of Alexandria, such as Arlandia and Old Town, within Mount Vernon Avenue.
+The A12 also runs through the neighborhoods in Arlington County, such as Ballston, Buckingham, Arlington Heights, Shirlington, and Avalon Bay.
+Within the neighborhoods, the A12 runs through marketplaces, businesses and offices in the City of Alexandria and Arlington County.

 History

-The Hunting Point–Ballston Line was introduced in 2001, during the simplification of the 10 line.
+The Hunting Point–Ballston Line was introduced in 2001, as route 10B, during the simplification of the 10 line.
 The 10B was once originally part of the Alexandria–Arlington–Pentagon Line (now Alexandria–Pentagon Line) with other routes from the 10 line, until the line splits into two lines in the 1990s.
+Prior to WMATA's Better Bus Redesign network, the A12 designation was served in Prince George's County, Maryland, as part of the Martin Luther King Jr. Highway Line.

 Alexandria–Arlington Line

 The 10B started its service as part of the Alexandria–Arlington Line, alongside service of the 10C and the 10D following the split with routes 10A and 10E in the 1990s.
 From the split, the 10B operated from Virginia Hospital Center in Arlington Virginia to Hunting Towers, with select trips operating up to Old Town Alexandria near Braddock Road Station.
 The 10C operates between East Falls Church Station and Hunting Towers, while the 10D operates on the same interval, with the extension to Seven Corners Center.
 The 10C operates during weekdays, while the 10D operates only on Saturdays.

-The 10C and 10D was discontinued on December 30, 2001 and replaced by Arlington Transit routes 51 and 52.
+The 10B was shortened to terminate at Ballstom station, discontinuing service to Lee Heights (N George Mason Drive & Langston Blvd.) and all 10C and 10D were elominated on December 30, 2001, and replaced by Arlington Transit routes 51 and 52.
 Following these changes, the line was renamed to Hunting Towers–Ballston Line until 2012, when the line is renamed to Hunting Point–Ballston Line.

-December 2001 changes
+Hunting Point–Ballston Line

 On December 30, 2001, the 10B was rerouted to operate via Arna Valley (now Avalon Bay) and Shirley Park.
 This brings in more service at Shirley Park, where the 10B can connect to routes 22A, 22B, 22C, and 22F of the Walker Chapel–Pentagon Line.
 Service on South Glebe Road between West Glebe Road and Arlington Ridge Road is provided by routes 23A and 23C of the McLean–Crystal City Line.

-2013 Proposed Changes
+Later Changes

-In 2013, WMATA proposed two options to the 10B.
+In 2013, WMATA proposed two options for the 10B.